iorchard/keycloak_openldap/openldap-ansible/ppolicy/README.rst

-Add Password Policy for OpenLDAP
+Add Password Policy in OpenLDAP
 ====================================

 This is the guide to enforce Password Policy for OpenLDAP.